USS Richard P. Leary: Namesake

-Richard Phillips Leary was born on 3 November 1842 in Baltimore, Maryland.
+Richard Phillips Leary was born on November 3, 1842, in Baltimore, Maryland, to Cornelius Leary.
 He entered the United States Naval Academy in 1860.
 During the American Civil War, he served on the screw sloop and the monitor assigned to the Atlantic blockade.

 During tension with Germany over Samoa, Leary commanded at Samoa from October to December 1888.
 In the Spanish–American War, he commanded the off Havana, Cuba.
 From 1899 into 1900, Captain Leary served as Naval Governor of Guam.
 Retiring in 1901, Rear Admiral Leary died on 27 December at Chelsea, Massachusetts.

 Construction and career

 Richard P. Leary was laid down on 4 July 1943 at the Boston Navy Yard, Boston, Massachusetts; launched 6 October 1943, sponsored by Mrs. George K. Crozer III; and commissioned 23 February 1944.